-General Methods for the Medicare 5 Percent Files
+General Methods for Health Insurance Claim Data Files

-For the purpose of analysis, to create a sample cohort several restrictions were applied to the raw Medicare 5 percent files.
+For the purpose of analysis, several restrictions were applied to the claims data files to create a sample cohort.
 The specific restrictions used for each figure and table are detailed in the chapter-specific sections.
-The general rationale and explanation of these restrictions apply to all analyses with the Medicare 5 percent files, and are detailed here.
-It is important to remember that the primary purpose of the data collection underlying this dataset was to reimburse health care providers for services performed for beneficiaries; information that is not necessary to facilitate payment for services, such as results of lab tests, family medical history, or health behaviors such as smoking, generally is not available in the dataset.
+The general rationale and explanation of these restrictions apply to all analyses with the health system data files, and are detailed here.
+It is important to remember that the primary purpose of the data collection underlying these dataset was to reimburse health care providers for services performed for beneficiaries; information that is not necessary to facilitate payment for services, such as results of lab tests, family medical history, or health behaviors such as smoking, generally is not available in the dataset.